Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 Cool.
-So then what I did was I did an audit of me my life, and all the things that could have possibly contributed to a brand new.
+So then what I did was I did an audit of me my life and all the things that could have possibly contributed to a brand new.

-So what you can do is you can make take massive action to influence your well being for a positive outcome, you’ve got children, got a wife, you got people that love you, you have to be here you can’t not be here.
+So what you can do is you can make take massive action to influence your well-being for a positive outcome, you’ve got children, got a wife, you got people that love you, you have to be here you can’t not be here.
 So I did some research on diet.
-And that was, I think the biggest thing that I changed for the first time in my life, I was considering whether or not drinking a can of coke or was actually beneficial.
+And that was, I think the biggest thing that I changed for the first time in my life, I was considering whether or not drinking a can of Coke was actually beneficial.
 Whether you know eating, you know, a loaf of bread a day was beneficial whether drinking excessive amounts of coffee was beneficial.

 So I realized that I could change that.
-And then I learned about how that positively affects my body and my well being.
-And I trust the research that I found that actually taking those things out enhances well being it doesn’t decrease well being.
+And then I learned about how that positively affects my body and my well-being.
+And I trust the research that I found that actually taking those things out enhances well-being it doesn’t decrease well-being.
 I did that.
 And I moved on and continue to do that.
 But so what I wanted to do was I wanted to take two paths, I wanted to prepare my body for the potential surgery that may or may not come but also wanted to prepare my mind.
 And this is the new me, this is the part of me that nobody had ever seen before.

-And a lot of the things that I did included, meditation included Reiki, yoga, included, coaching, life coaching, you know, to really, deve, you know, delve deeply into who I am and how I was, you know going about my life.
-Now I really paid attention now to my relationships and how I was treating people, family, friends, etc. And all of this helped prepare me to be really calm when it came to surgery, because one of the things that I had, in front of me from the first bleed, to the second bleed was I had a lot of time I had nearly three years.
+And a lot of the things that I did include, meditation included Reiki, yoga, included, coaching, life coaching, you know, to really, deve, you know, delve deeply into who I am and how I was, you know going about my life.
+Now I really paid attention now to my relationships and how I was treating people, family, friends, etc. And all of this helped prepare me to be really calm when it came to surgery, because one of the things that I had, in front of me from the first bleed to the second bleed was I had a lot of time I had nearly three years.

-And then started to look after my body, I was mentally, spiritually and physically, a much better version of myself.
+And then started to look after my body, I was mentally, spiritually, and physically, a much better version of myself.
 And when I presented myself to my surgeons, and this is what I told them, I said to them, I’m going to be the best patient you’ve ever had, I’m going to be the perfect, you know vessel or you guys to do your job and get the job done so that when you complete your task, we all have the best outcome, you guys get a great result, and I get a great outcome.
-So that’s the that’s the compact version of how I prepared myself.
+So that’s the compact version of how I prepared myself.

-No, I love that, that that’s amazing.
+No, I love that, that’s amazing.
 And so it sounds like you sort of handed everything over and said I’ve done in thing that I can do.
 And whatever comes then I’ll deal with it.

 It’s exactly what I said.
 And it was very liberating.
 I’ll tell you, it was one of the most calm and relaxed places I’ve ever been in.
 And everyone else around me was, you know, a mess but.
-I wasn’t and I was keeping then calm.
+I wasn’t and I was keeping them calm.
 And I was telling them that it’ll be right.
 And I was explaining to them that no matter what comes, you know, I’ll ever come in.

 hmm.
-And I’m really, I’m interested to the end said that was a physical, mental and spiritual journey, and a transformation because I know, from my own experience, and other people that I’ve talked to that when something like this comes into your life, it can cause you to question everything you believe so far, and gain work through your own fears and work through your own stuff, and come to get greater clarity and great a fight for greater belief or greater trust.
+And I’m really, I’m interested in the end said that was a physical, mental and spiritual journey, and a transformation because I know, from my own experience, and other people that I’ve talked to that when something like this comes into your life, it can cause you to question everything you believe so far, and gain work through your own fears and work through your own stuff, and come to get greater clarity and great a fight for greater belief or greater trust.
 And it sounds a little bit like that was also part of your experience.

 Yeah, because you gotta let go, I found that I had to let go of all the bullshit stories that I was telling myself, you know.
 So once you kind of get to that point where there’s no more bullshit.
 Well, what that makes way for is just truth, whatever the truth is you know, and I’m a problem solver. by nature, and, you know, painting, maintenance sort of company, that’s all you’re doing, fixing people’s problems, and you overcoming problems and solving challenges.

 So the spiritual part of it was, I think, one of the most important parts, because that’s what they believe made me feel in my heart, that everything would be okay.
 And then, you know, the trust in the gut came, as well.
 And then the idea, the idea in the head was, you know, making the right decision about how you’re going to prepare and the right decision was, don’t leave it in the hands of the doctors to give them a, a great body to operate on.

 Because that’s not their job, their job to be great at what they do, Open heads up and take stuff out and close the head up and get you back out into the world.
-So I took responsibility for what was my part of you know that, that journey, the part of the task, or the part of the job that we all had, you know, which was to get me back on my feet, doctors couldn’t take responsibility for that.
-Nor did I want to be responsible for, you know, operating on my own brain have those skills.
+So I took responsibility for what was my part of you know, that journey, the part of the task, or the part of the job that we all had, you know, which was to get me back on my feet, doctors couldn’t take responsibility for that.
+Nor did I want to be responsible for, you know, operating on my own brain to have those skills.
 So that’s, that’s what I did.

 And it sounds like something really needed to be done.
 Because otherwise, we’re walking around with this ticking time bomb, waiting for that to go out.
 And how can anybody live under those conditions?

 Yeah, it’s not nice.
 Because you do put a couple of things on hold, you know, you don’t take risks with your family and your car, you know, and something more that is in your head, you know, my wife became the regular driver for a long time until I was given the all clear.
-Yeah, and you don’t want to put, you don’t want to do that to your family either, you know, Mum and Dad were freaking out and this guy you know he’s got something going on in his head, iis it going to happen again.
+Yeah, and you don’t want to put, you don’t want to do that to your family either, you know, Mum and Dad were freaking out and this guy you know he’s got something going on in his head, is it going to happen again.
 And you know, you don’t want to do to the children.
-So it’s a hard decision, but it’s the right one and really needs to be done, you can’t not resolve that matter, you know,
+So it’s a hard decision, but it’s the right one and really needs to be done, you can’t resolve that matter, you know,

 you’ve just got to face that and go in and, and hope for the best and do all you can to prepare as you did.
-So post surgery, what happened?
+So post-surgery, what happened?

-My my story, you know, it didn’t, I’m the kind of guy I like a lot of attention.
+My story, you know, it didn’t, I’m the kind of guy I like a lot of attention.
 And so I find things to get people to start fussing over me again.
-So you know, we’re in, came out of surgery and realized that I couldn’t feel my left side, my entire left side.
+So you know, we’re in, came out of surgery, and realized that I couldn’t feel my left side, my entire left side.
 And we were going to, I was booked in for some rehabilitation.
 So the rehabilitation was to happen for about a month or two.
-But there was going to be a few days between surgery and by the time I was transferred out to go to the rehab facility.
+But there were going to be a few days between surgery and by the time I was transferred out to go to the rehab facility.
 And while I was in bed, I was having a couple of rough days, about two or three days after surgery, and they didn’t know what was wrong and why it wasn’t more alerts for then I

 They did a few more tests and now what they found was that I had an enlarged thyroid gland on the right side.
 And they said that one of my glands had become the size of a cricket ball.
-And this was news to me, this was the most amazing news I never experienced or heard anything about it before.
+And this was news to me, this was the most amazing news I ever experienced or heard anything about it before.

 So it wasn’t cancer?